Krishkkdy/Project_Repository/README.md

 <li>Understood the core principles of Redux for state management in JavaScript applications.</li>
 <li>Learned about actions, reducers, and the Redux store.</li>
 <li>Explored Redux DevTools for debugging and monitoring state changes.</li>

+**<h2>30-1st June</h2>** : Practicing State Management with Redux:

+**->** State management is a critical aspect of building scalable and maintainable applications, and Redux is a popular library that helps manage and centralize application state in JavaScript applications.
+Practicing state management with Redux involves understanding its core concepts and applying them to manage the application's state predictably and efficiently.